Ezetimibe

 Frequently Asked Questions

-Can ezetimibe be taken at the same time as a statin?
+Can ezetimibe be taken without a statin?

-How much does ezetimibe lower cholesterol?
+How long does it take for ezetimibe to lower cholesterol?

 Do I still need to follow a low-cholesterol diet while taking ezetimibe?